JJSwigut/DoItToIt/README.md

 FakeRepository.
 As I began, I realized that the with the  heavy use of Flow and LiveData in my app, testing would require some special provisions that I didn't have time to read up on.
 Another was in the checkboxes on the Tasks.
 When checked, it updates a var in the TaskEntity and an onCheckChangedListener then updates it in Room.
 The change in the database triggers a Flow collection and the list gets updated causing the item to be redrawn in the Recycler View and subsequently a quick flash.
 I think the solution is holding the value somewhere and updating room when the page was navigated away from.
 I realized this too late in the challenge to implement.

 Last thing - I realize the logo should have had a hyphen "Do-it To-it" so it doesn't sound look like "dɔɪt tɔɪt"(phonetics).
-Capital I's look like l's in that font.
+And Capital I's(eyes) look like l's(ells) in that font, so capitalizing them wouldn't have been any better.
+One day I'll make a new logo for it.:)

 # Tech